Sarvajeet3/fuel/README.md

 ## About the Author

-Awe [aːwe] is a programmer living alone in a small house, surrounded by fields.
+Awe (/aːwe/, "ah-weh") is a programmer living alone in a small house, surrounded by fields.
 They love writing code — it feels simple and clear.
 Understanding people's feelings takes time, but tools can be kind.

 This software is Awe's small universe.
 Thank you for visiting.
 And thank you for receiving their seasoned craftsmanship.